Darren Mc Granaghan – BA (Hons) in Performing Arts

 School: Finn Valley College, Stranorlar

-Costume and set design were probably my favorite modules.
+Costume and set design were probably my favourite modules.
 Learning from people like Frank and Jo Conway gave me an invaluable learning experience and opened my eyes to the whole design process.
 I also really enjoyed the more academic classes with Una Mannion and Rhona Trench.
 Here we learnt a more academic interpretation of texts and to appreciate them on a deeper level.

 I learnt a lot about working as part of a team during my studies.
 I also built a lot of confidence in my design process ideas and personality which helped me when taking on challenges I never thought were possible.